 We are an emerging growth company, as defined in the JOBS Act.
 For as long as we remain an emerging growth company, we may take advantage of specified reduced reporting and other reduced requirements that are otherwise applicable generally to public companies.
 In addition, under the JOBS Act, emerging growth companies can also delay adopting new or revised financial accounting standards until such time as those standards would otherwise apply to private companies.
-We took advantage of many of the reduced burdens during the course of the confidential submission and filing process with the SEC in connection with our IPO and expect to continue to take advantage of some or all of these reduced burdens and, as such, the information that we provide stockholders may be different from information you may receive from other public companies in which you hold equity interests.
+We took advantage of many of the reduced burdens during the course of the confidential submission and filing process with the SEC and may continue to choose to take advantage of some or all of these reduced burdens and, as such, the information that we provide stockholders may be different than you may receive from other public companies in which you hold equity interests.
 We do not know if some investors will find our common stock less attractive as a result of our utilization of these exemptions.
 The result may be a less active trading market for our common stock and increased volatility in the price of our common stock.

-We are a "controlled company" within the meaning of NYSE rules and, as a result, we qualify for, and currently rely on, exemptions from certain corporate governance requirements.
+We expect to be a "controlled company" within the meaning of NYSE rules and, as a result, we will qualify for, and currently intend to rely on, exemptions from certain corporate governance requirements.
 You will not have the same protections afforded to stockholders of companies that are subject to such requirements.

-After the completion of this offering, Providence is expected to continue to control a majority of the voting power of our outstanding common stock.
-Accordingly, we expect to continue to qualify as a "controlled company" within the meaning of NYSE corporate governance standards.
+After the completion of this offering, the concurrent private placement and the secondary transaction, Providence will continue to control a majority of the voting power of our outstanding common stock.
+Accordingly, we expect to qualify as a "controlled company" within the meaning of NYSE corporate governance standards.
 Under NYSE rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain NYSE corporate governance standards, including:

-- the requirement that a majority of the board of directors consist of independent directors; - the requirement that our Nominating and Corporate Governance Committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; - the requirement that we have a Compensation Committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement for an annual performance evaluation of the Nominating and Corporate Governance and Compensation Committees.
+- the requirement that a majority of the board of directors consist of independent directors; - the requirement that our Nominating and Corporate Governance Committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities;

+- the requirement that we have a Compensation Committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement for an annual performance evaluation of the Nominating and Corporate Governance and Compensation Committees.

-Following this offering, we intend to continue to utilize many of these exemptions.
-As a result, we will not have a majority of independent directors, our Nominating and Corporate Governance and Compensation Committees will not consist entirely of independent directors and such committees may not be subject to annual performance evaluations.
-Additionally, we are only required to have all independent audit committee members within one year from the date of listing of our common stock on the NYSE.
+Following this offering, we intend to utilize many of these exemptions.
+As a result, we will not have a majority of independent directors, our Nominating and Corporate Governance Committee and Compensation Committees will not consist entirely of independent directors and such committees may not be subject to annual performance evaluations.
+Additionally, we are only required to have all independent audit committee members within one year from the date of listing.
 Consequently, you will not have the same protections afforded to stockholders of companies that are subject to all of the NYSE corporate governance rules and requirements.
 Our status as a controlled company could make our common stock less attractive to some investors or otherwise harm our stock price.